You may hear the term Employee Assistance Program (EAP) during your onboarding for a new job or during your employer’s benefits enrollment period.

 Why haven’t I heard about an EAP before?

 There are several reasons you might not have heard of an EAP before.
 All too often, employees do not fully understand the process they need to use their EAP.
 Many assume they need to get approval from managers or HR to access services, which is not true.
 You can use your EAP whenever you’d like and do not need permission from anyone to do so.

 Unfortunately, sometimes office culture may also prevent individuals from feeling like it’s appropriate to use their EAP.
 You might worry that your job could be in jeopardy if you use their EAP to deal with issues like addiction or anger management.
 This will not be the case.
-Your EAP must be completely confidential, and the healthcare provider you choose to work with is bound to confidentiality by law.
+Your Employee Assistance Program must be completely confidential, and the healthcare provider you choose to work with is bound to confidentiality by law.